ammogcoder/Analytics/README.md

 @params TimingCategory, TimingName and TimingLabel completely upon requirements.

-@param TimingInterval the time it takes to load a resource.
+@param TimingInterval The time it takes to load a resource.

 ```
 CrossAnalytics.Current.TrackTime("Mapping", "GetTimeTypes", 200);